weiqi-zhang/UDiFF/README.md

     <img src="figs/mainfig.png" width="780" />
 </p>

-We release the code of the paper <a href="">UDiFF: Generating Conditional Unsigned Distance Fields with Optimal Wavelet Diffusion</a> in this repository.
+We will release the code of the paper <a href="">UDiFF: Generating Conditional Unsigned Distance Fields with Optimal Wavelet Diffusion</a> in this repository.

 ## Generated Results
 ### Deepfashion3D